This PDF is the current document as it appeared on Public Inspection on 12/11/2012 at 08:45 am.

 Notice of a Computer Matching Program.

 In accordance with the Privacy Act of 1974 (5 U.S.C.
-522a), as amended, OCSE is publishing notice of a computer matching program between OCSE and state agencies administering the Temporary Assistance for Needy Families (TANF) program.
+522a), as amended, OCSE is publishing notice of a computer matching program between OCSE and state agencies administering the Unemployment Compensation (UC) program.

 Interested parties may submit written comment on this notice by writing to Linda Deimeke, Director, Division of Federal Systems, Office of Child Support Enforcement, Administration for Children and Families, 370 L'Enfant Promenade SW., 4th Floor East, Washington, DC 20447.
 Comments received will be available for public inspection at this address from 9:00 a.m. to 5:00 p.m.
 ET, Monday through Friday.